-Head Start is a school-based apprenticeship and traineeship (SBAT) program that helps students in years 10-12 develop skills, capabilities and confidence that employers in growth industries need.
+Head Start is a program that supports students in years 10-12 to participate in a school-based apprenticeship and traineeship (SBAT) program to develop skills, capabilities and confidence that employers in growth industries need.

-More than 2200 students have participated in Head Start.
+More than 2200 students have participated in a Head Start SBAT.
 The program is expanding and will be available to all government senior secondary schools by the end of 2023.

 How Head Start works